-Like half of America, I made a purchases yesterday that threw me into the Amazon ecosystem.
-Tomorrow I’ll be the proud owner of a couple Amazon Echo devices.
+Like half of America, I made a purchase yesterday that threw me into the Amazon ecosystem.
+Tomorrow I’ll be the proud owner of a couple of Amazon Echo devices.
 One thing that really interested me was the ability to extend the system.
-With Siri I managed to a raspberry pi and control my lights via voice, but further extension was doable – but painful.
-I wasn’t positive what I was going to do with it at first beyond the simple things.
+With Siri, I managed to a raspberry pi and control my lights via voice, but the further extension was doable – but painful.
+I wasn’t positive about what I was going to do with it at first beyond the simple things.
 So, like any good geek, I started to research.

 Since there is an Alexa App built into the Amazon IOS app, I started playing around with a few things.
-The one thing I can say I’m disappointed with is that I need to allow the internet access to my plex server if I wanted to control that.
+The one thing I can say I’m disappointed with is that I need to allow internet access to my plex server if I wanted to control that.
 That scenario is out.
-So is at present time streaming easily from iTunes.
+So at present time streaming easily from iTunes.
 However, I did get my lights working and controlled via voice.
-There was a bit of trial an error since I’m new to the setup, but first timers without having done things many different ways, shouldn’t have any issues.
+There was a bit of trial and error since I’m new to the setup, but first-timers without having done things many different ways, shouldn’t have any issues.

 To start with you need an Alexa device (mine was my iPhone) and have it connected to Ifttt (If This Then That).
 The next thing you need is a dropbox account (or any other cloud storage provider supported by Ifttt).
 So what I did was create a new ifttt applet that runs when I tell Alexa “trigger network backup”.
 This applet creates a file in dropbox called runme.txt.
 I created a scheduled task that runs a vbs script.
 This script is solely so I can run a batch file silently.
 You can run the batch file directly – but you will get the annoying cmd pop-up.

-The batch file being called by the scheduled task is as follows:
+The batch file that is called by the scheduled task as follows:

 type c:\users\me\dropbox\ifttt\runme.txt >c:\scripts\ifttt\ifttt.bat